TIME-BULDER/BMM/README.md

-# Bitcoin Blood
+# HEMORA - ex Bitcoin Blood

 > **Finding the right blood donor, in the right place, at the right time.**

-Bitcoin Blood is a pan-African platform that connects voluntary blood donors, hospitals, blood banks and humanitarian organizations through a trusted and verifiable ecosystem.
+HEMORA is a pan-African platform that connects voluntary blood donors, hospitals, blood banks and humanitarian organizations through a trusted and verifiable ecosystem.

 Built during the **Bitcoin Mastermind Hackathon 2026**, the project explores how Bitcoin can solve real-world healthcare challenges by improving trust, transparency and responsiveness without exposing sensitive medical information.